prody/ProDy/doc/tutorials/nmwiz_tutorial/nmwiz.rst

 :guilabel:`Mode Graphics Options` panel allows for customizing the look of arrows.
-You can change the size, length, material, and resolution of arrows, and also select to use porcupines instead of arrows.
+You can change the size, length, material, and resolution of arrows, and also select to use porcupine quills instead of arrows.

 .. note::
    Mode representation is not redrawn after manual changes in variables.